 Solve problems with competency, care and creativity.

-With a degree in mathematics, mathematics education or mathematics and systems from Taylor, you will be prepared as a competent, caring and creative problem solver -- working in education, government, business or ministry in areas like web design, consulting, computer analysis, engineering, graphic design, statistics, and even as an actuary.
-You will also be very well prepared for graduate school at places like MIT, the Mayo Clinic, Rutgers University, Indiana University and many more.
+A degree in mathematics, mathematics education, or mathematics and systems from Taylor will prepare you to be a competent, caring and creative problem solver—working in education, government, business or ministry in areas like web design, consulting, computer analysis, engineering, graphic design, statistics, and even as an actuary.
+You will also be well prepared for graduate school at places like MIT, the Mayo Clinic, Rutgers University, and Indiana University.

-Our faculty engages you in a dynamic community that expands beyond academics to enrich your spiritual and social development as well.
+Our faculty engages you in a dynamic community that expands beyond academics to enrich your spiritual and social development.
 You will have the opportunity to participate in State Math competitions, a math club, summer research and internships, Honors Guild and take trips with other students during J-term and Spring Break.

 Take the Next Step

 Interested?
 Watch these clips from Dr. Mummert and Aaron.
 Check out our degrees and majors.
 Better yet, schedule a campus visit and see for yourself how our faculty is second to none when it comes to student engagement and academic excellence.